sushilsridhar/cs-fundamentals/lld/OOP.md

 Interface is similiar to specification, eg: defining the db related methods as interface, so that the implementation can be swapped if required ( changing to another db)

-> does java support multiple inheritance, for classes - no , for interfaces - yes

 <ins>Marker interface</ins>
 > has no methods, it just a marker to give run-time type information about objects to compiler and jvm